CldBchl/weather_service/README.md

 ## Project description

-This project was part of the distributed systems lab in summer semester 2019 at Hochschule Darmstadt.
+This project was part of the distributed systems lab during the summer semester 2019 at Hochschule Darmstadt, University of Applied Sciences.
 The task was to implement a distributed weather service consisting of
 - sensors (temperature, humidity, rain, wind) : sensors send randomly generated weather data via UDP/ MQTT to their respective weather stations
 - weather stations: receive weather data from at least three sensors.
 Weather stations include a HTTP- server